The BIA is always a hot topic in business continuity. Everybody wants to know how to do a Business Impact Analysis (BIA).

 Assigning the Recovery Time Objective (during a BIA)

 - Look at your processes one by one and determine – for each process – at what point an interruption will cause a serious impact to the company.
-You may see a serious impact in as little as 4 hours, or you might not see one for several days.
+You may see a serious impact in 4 hours, or you might not see one for several day

 - The shorter the RTO, the greater the expense will be to meet it.